 The ASEP goals describe actions that are taken by the National Office, Board of Directors, and Committees.
 There are a number of goals, each describing a desired future condition toward which efforts are directed to increase membership, accreditation, board certification, and advertisements.
 Accomplishing the goals help to define ASEP as a successful organization.
 Goals challenge those responsible for achieving them focused on the success of ASEP and away from distractive activities that often result in draining resources and accomplish little.
 A few examples that support the ASEP mission statement are:

-- Create a well-designed, easy to navigate, and interactive electronic book for those interested in sitting for the ASEP Board Certification.
+2. Create a well-designed book for those interested in studying for the ASEP Board Certification.

-- Set up a distribution system across the U.S. that offers flexibility, reliability, and credibility for candidates who want to be Board Certified Exercise Physiologists.
+3. Set up a system across the United States that offers flexibility, reliability, and credibility for candidates who want to be Board Certified Exercise Physiologists.

 If you are an exercise physiologist, you might be surprised to read the following list.
 For the ASEP members, this is part of the 21st century thinking that underpins the infrastructure of professional development.
 After all, professionalism is critical to society's acceptance of exercise physiologists as healthcare professionals.
 And, in much the same sense that Bob Dylan was thinking when he said, "You don't need a weather man to know which way the wind blows." -- ASEP leaders believe that exercise physiologists don't need a doctorate degree to know that Albert Einstein was right: "The significant problems we face cannot be solved at the same level of thinking we were at when we created them."

-- To encourage implement undergraduate and graduate education programs to meet the diverse interests and career opportunities in exercise physiology, regardless of age, gender, race or disability.
+4. To encourage the implementation of undergraduate and graduate education programs to meet the diverse interests and healthcare career opportunities in exercise physiology, regardless of age, gender, race or disability.

-- To promote the growth and application of the highest quality research and professional application of exercise physiology in health promotion, disease prevention, rehabilitation, and sport fitness and training.
+5. To promote the growth and application of the highest quality teaching, research, and professional application of exercise physiology in health promotion, disease prevention, rehabilitation, and sport fitness and training.

-- To set the agenda, determine the direction, and make the decisions about the future of the exercise physiology profession.
+7. To set the agenda, determine the direction, and make the decisions about the future of the profession of exercise physiology.

-- To be a dynamic and action-oriented clearinghouse for questions regarding the professional development of exercise physiologists, healthcare, athletics performance, and research opportunities.
+8. To be a dynamic and action-oriented clearinghouse for questions regarding the professional development of exercise physiologists, healthcare, athletics performance, and research opportunities.

 9. To increase visibility and enhance the image of the exercise physiology profession throughout the United States.

-12. To make a commitment to quality and integrity in exercise physiology through adherence to the Society's Code of Ethics and Standards of Professional Practice.
+12. To make a commitment to quality and integrity in exercise physiology through adherence to the ASEP Code of Ethics and Standards of Professional Practice.

-14. To expand federal and private funding of exercise physiology research and training.
+14. To expand federal and private funding of exercise physiology research, education, and professional development.